Anápolis: Climate

 The climate of the city is tropical savanna (Aw), according to Köppen climate classification.
 The winters are dry and cool, mean low temperature is around 14 °C, and mean precipitation in July is 4 mm.

-The most hot months are August and September, reaching a mean high of 29 °C. Rainfall is abundant during the summer, averaging 280 mm in January.
+The hottest months are August and September, reaching a mean high of 29 °C. Rainfall is abundant during the summer, averaging 280 mm in January.

-Transport
+Transportation

 Anápolis is located on the main Brasília-Goiânia highway (BR 060), which has now become a four-lane motorway.
 It is also the starting point for the famous Belém-Brasília highway (BR 153).
 Distances to Goiânia is 54 km, to Brasília is 140 km and to São Paulo 872 km.

 The municipality is served by a branch of the Centro-Atlântica railroad, with 685 km of network in Goiás, which allows for connections with the important ports of the country.
 Anápolis will be the starting point for the north–south railroad, in construction, which will connect with the Port of Itaqui, in Maranhão, as well as with other strategic points in the North and Northeast.
 The proposed Expresso Pequi rail service between Brasília and Goiânia is planned to serve a station in Anápolis.

-Anápolis has a municipal airport, which is being upgraded to a cargo facility.
+Anápolis is served by Anápolis Airport, which is being upgraded to a cargo facility.